tlshaheen/api_docs/doc/people_api.md

 ### Parameters

 * person - the json representation of the person to be created
+* external_id - string representing an external identifier for this person
 * first_name - the person's first name and middle names
 * last_name - the person's last name
 * email - the person's email address